MEET-microbit-project/MEET-microbit-project.github.io/index.md

 These are some resources useful throughout the course.

 - For an introduction to topics of this course take a look at the [handbook](handbook)
+    - A full version of the handbook is also available as [pdf](handbook-full.pdf)

 - An online cheat sheet for programming the microbit can be found [here](https://microbit-playground.co.uk/cheat-sheet/)